The complete guide to security awareness training [+ free eBook]

 Reducing opportunity & improving decisions

 A comprehensive mitigation effort includes both reducing the opportunity for error as well as improving the decisions made on the part of the end users.
-Taking action in both areas is essential to ensure that human error is thoroughly addressed.
+Taking action in both areas is essential to ensure that human error is thoroughly addressed and that compliance is achieved through core security standards, such as ISO 27001 and PCI DSS.

 How can you reduce human error?